 Colours from a fabric or wallpaper are often picked out to create complementary accents.
 You can also do this with elements of the design itself.

+If your large scale floral takes the form of curtains or a blind, consider repeating the motif on scatter cushions.
+Likewise, it can be used on the backs of occasional chairs.
 This will help to bring your large floral design into the room more naturally .
 It will hold your look together and create balance.

 Alternatively, you may want to use your large floral print solely on your accent pieces.
 Draw attention to a particular part of the room such as a stunning sofa or quirky lamp base.
 A bigger motif holds the gaze, a lampshade, cushions or a rug, can prove just as eye-catching as a feature wall.

 This mid-century style living room uses a wonderful large floral print wallpaper at its center.
 Here's how to get the look.